earth2marsh/HOA-Static-Player/README.md

 ## Hangouts OnAir (static player)

 ### About
 Allows you to embed the YouTube Live player for Hangouts on Air with a static URL.
-You don'T have to embed the code everytime you start a HOA.
+You don't have to embed the code every time you start a HOA.
 This script will handle that for you.

 ### Usage